-The fee invoices are issued half yearly in July and December each year and payment is required, in full, before the start of term in August and January.
-Fee invoices include the basic tuition / boarding fee.
+Fee invoices are issued half yearly in July and December each year and payment is required, in full, before the start of term in August and January.
+Fee invoices include the basic tuition and boarding fee.
 The basic fee includes tuition and some general incidental expenses.
 For boarding students, the basic fee includes tuition, accommodation, meals, laundry, routine medical attention on site, etc.

 PAYMENT OF FEES

 Timely payment of school fees is essential in maintaining control of finances and in planning for the school’s future.
 The Board continue to make every effort to keep increases to a level that supports the demands placed on the school in terms of the delivery of Academic, Extra-Curricular, Pastoral Care and quality facilities and to minimise the financial impact on parents.

 Per the school’s Terms and Conditions of entry, as acknowledged by signing the Acceptance Form, all school fees are payable in advance and are due, in full, prior to the first day of term in August and January.
 When parents send their children to The King’s Hospital School, they accept to undertake to pay the school fees in accordance with these Terms and Conditions.
 Parents cannot set their own payment terms.